 Cookie training and timeline

-All troops that intend to sell cookies must recruit a troop cookie manager.
+All troops that intend to participate in the cookie program must recruit a troop cookie manager.
 All troop cookie managers must register as a member, complete a background check, and a position agreement.
 After these steps are complete, troop cookie managers will receive information about training and support including Troop and Family Cookie Guides with all the guidelines and safety information.
 Check out the website for a timeline, forms, resources and support at http://www.girlscoutsofcolorado.org/cookies.

 How the cookie crumbles

-Council-sponsored product sales are a primary way in which Girl Scouts of Colorado raises funds to support Girl Scout programming.
-Share this information with families – revenue raised through product sales makes it possible for Girl Scouts to serve girls!
+Council-sponsored product programs are a primary way in which Girl Scouts of Colorado raises funds to support Girl Scout programming.
+Share this information with families – revenue raised through product programs makes it possible for Girl Scouts to serve girls!

-The percentage of money to be allocated to participating troops/groups (like yours) is determined by your council and explained to girls and volunteers as part of the product sale activity orientation.
+The percentage of money to be allocated to participating troops/groups (like yours) is determined by your council and explained to girls and volunteers as part of the product program activity orientation.
+Note: A troop must have at least three unrelated girls and two unrelated, approved volunteers to qualify for troop proceeds.

-The income from product sales does not become the property of individual girl members.
+The income from product programs does not become the property of individual girl members.
 Girls, however, may be eligible for incentives and credits that they put toward council-sponsored camps, programs, and programatic materials.

 One critical task for each troop/group is to keep excellent records and establish a clear accounting system for all money earned and spent.
 As the group’s volunteer, you’re in charge of making sure money is spent wisely, excellent records are kept (keeping copies of all receipts in a binder or folder), and all income is tracked, too.
 For older girls, your job is to oversee their work, as they learn to keep impeccable records.